xuantiep/xdeb-org/content/post/running-drupal-debian-8-apache-24-event-mpm-and-php-fpm-socks-and-proxy.md

 ## MariaDB instead of MySQL

 I have completely switched from MySQL to MariaDB for all new deployments.
 Version 10.0.x of MariaDB is a noticeable performance improvement and has better defaults values for various settings.
-MariaDB is run be the people who originally created MySQL, before is was bought by Sun and then swallowed up by Oracle.
+MariaDB is run by the people who originally created MySQL, before is was bought by Sun and then swallowed up by Oracle.

 Below are what I put in /etc/mysql/conf.d/local.cnf.
 You will need to adjust at least the innodb_buffer_pool_size depending upon how much memory the server have and the size of InnoDB data and indexes.
 This answer on stack exchange has a lot of interesting information about this [How large should be mysql innodb_buffer_pool_size?](http://dba.stackexchange.com/questions/27328/how-large-should-be-mysql-innodb-buffer-pool-size#answer-27341).